 Continuing to build on my tips and advice for travelling around New Zealand, I thought I would give you my picks of the things that you must do while you are in Auckland.

 Auckland is the biggest most populated city in New Zealand (but not its capital.
-Fun Fact Christchurch is actually the capital of New Zealand).
+Fun Fact Wellington is actually the capital of New Zealand).
 It’s also the place international travellers are most likely to first arrive in the country.

 Being the biggest city it is also the most diverse in New Zealand and really good place to start to get an insight into the country and the culture.